Isuzu D-Max: Markets

+Chile

+The D-Max was marketed in Chile as the Chevrolet D-Max.

 China

 In China, the second-generation D-Max was launched on 7 December 2014 by Jiangxi Isuzu Motors.
 The engine is 4JK1 2.5 L diesel with 5-speed manual/automatic transmission in 2WD and 4WD model.

 A more affordable variant called the Isuzu Ruimai is also available in China.
 The Ruimai (or Remax) wears the logo of JIM (Jiangxi Isuzu Motors), not of Isuzu.
 Besides the ICE versions, an all-electric version is also offered.

 A restyled variant known as the Ruimai S was unveiled in 2019.